Sequoyah High School

 "What we're dealing with here is a tremendous issue," says RiShawn Biddle, director of communications for the National Indian Education Association.
 "Native education is in crisis."

 The students will prepare and deliver a personal presentation that is a celebration of their identity.
-The presentation will be through PowerPoint and will be projected on the SmartBoard.
-The students will then talk about the slides that depict their identity to the others in the class.
-They can also bring physical items to help them celebrate their identity, i.e. regalia, pottery, jewelry, etc. and explain why this is an identifier for them.
+The presentation will be through PowerPoint and will be projected on the SmartBoard and/or Blackboard.
+The students will then orally present the slides that depict their identity to the others in the class.
+They can also show physical items to help them celebrate their identity, i.e. regalia, pottery, jewelry, etc. and explain why this is an identifier for them.
 There is an outline provided for the students to follow while preparing their personal presentation.

 This cultural exercise promotes self-awareness and increases self-esteem while reinforcing tribal identity and learning new skills.